Going Solar for Homeowners – How to Get Started

 For roof-mounted solar systems, which are the most common for residential systems, there are three main things to consider: shading, configuration (complexity), and orientation (azimuth).

-Are there things blocking the sunlight to your roof?
+Are there things blocking the sunlight on your roof?
 How much sunlight is getting to your roof?

 What direction does your roof face?
 South is ideal, but east and west work very well too.